Can you freeze greek Yogurt: freezing yogurt kill the Good Bacteria?

 Affects of freezing yogurt on bacterial cultures

-Does freezing yogurt kill the good bacteria, Freezing yogurt may kill some good bacteria present in yogurt, which are also called probiotics.
 During freezing, the bacterial cultures move to a dormant stage.
-But, the thing is that, as soon as you defrost the yogurt, numerous numbers of probiotics get reactivated and fill the probiotics requirements of yogurt.
-So, carry on consuming yogurt for probiotics.
+But, the thing is that, as soon as you defrost the yogurt, numerous numbers of bacteria get reactivated and fill the requirements of yogurt.

 Can you freeze yogurt?